 - Corporate and M&A Law Committee Advisory Board

-- Corporate Governance Subcommittee
+- Corporate Governance and Activism Subcommittee

 The Corporate Governance Subcommittee of the Corporate and M&A Law Committee is responsible for reviewing corporate governance issues and trends and encourages and promotes knowledge-sharing among its members, through publications and participation in conferences.

 The Current Legal Developments Subcommittee (CLD) of the Corporate and M&A Law Committee provides updates and analysis on legal developments to practitioners and other parties interested in international corporate and M&A law.
 The focus is on current trends and anticipated changes in the law affecting corporate and M&A practice.

 The Private Equity Subcommittee (PE) of the Corporate and M&A Law Committee provides updates and analysis on legal developments to practitioners and other parties interested in international private equity law.

 Projects and reports